zeta-squared/shopper/README.md

 ```
 to the `.env` file.

 Now you are ready to run the application.
-Use `npm start` to run in a development server.
+Use `npm start` to run as a development server.
+You can also build the code with `npm run build` and run on a local server such as `serve`.
+Make sure you have `serve` installed by checking `serve -v`.
+If not, run `npm install -g serve`.
+With `serve` installed and the build complete you can now host the production server by using the command `serve -s build`.
+[!CAUTION]
 There is an issue I have come across that I did not accomodate for.
 It is unpredictable in nature.
 Because React makes duplicate requests in strict mode when running as a development server the API will sometimes return bad responses that cause errors on the frontend.
-For this reason I prefer to build the code with `npm run build` and run on a local server such as `serve`.
-Make sure you have `serve` installed by checking `serve -v`.
-If not, run `npm install -g serve`.
-With `serve` installed and the build complete you can now host the production server by using the command `serve -s build`.
+For this reason I prefer to run the application as a production server.

 ## Framework
 The application is constructed in the React.js framework with JavaScript.
 Unfortunately, I have not yet had exposure with TypeScript but this is something I would like to introduce eventually.
 The project requires some utilities supplied by the [Node.js](https://nodejs.org) but this is mainly just the installation via `npm`.